 Riddled with suspense, dodgy characters and situations that makes everyone a suspect, this book was impossible to put down.

 If you’re looking for an atmospheric and intelligent thriller that pulls you centre stage into every parents nightmare when a child goes missing, then ’99 Red Balloons’ is a must read for you.

-You can buy The Wicked Girls on Amazon and other good bookshops.
+You can buy 99 Red Balloons from Amazon and is available to buy from good bookshops.